nrwl/nx/docs/shared/migration/migration-angular.md

   - If you opted into Nx Cloud, `@nrwl/nx-cloud` will be installed as well.
   - If your project's Angular version is greater than or equal to version 13, then the `@nrwl/angular` package will be installed as well.
 - Creates an `nx.json` file in the root of your workspace.
-- Adds a `decorate-angular-cli.js` to the root of your workspace, and a `postinstall` script in your `package.json` to run the script when your dependencies are updated.
-The script forwards the `ng` commands to the Nx CLI (`nx`) to enable features such as [Computation Caching](/concepts/how-caching-works).

 By running this command and accepting Nx Cloud, Nx distributed caching is now enabled.